Who are the biggest Twitch streamers?

 An article by Forbes also claims that Ninja earned $17 million dollars in total during 2019 alone.

-Shroud also dropped Twitch for Mixer last year, but his massive popularity on his old platform for the majority of 2019 meant he earned $12 million dollars, according to the same Forbes article.
+Shroud also dropped Twitch for Mixer, but his massive popularity on his old platform for the majority of 2019 meant he earned $12 million dollars, according to the same Forbes article.
 While his contract with Mixer probably wasn’t as valuable as Ninja’s, it was likely knocking on the door of $10 million.

-Both Ninja and Shroud had their contracts payed out in full when Mixer shut down in July 2020.
+Both Ninja and Shroud had their contracts paid out in full when Mixer shut down in July 2020.

-One of the community’s favourite streamers, TimTheTatman, is thought to have a net worth between $6-8 million.
-He is frequently in the top ten streamers in terms of subscriptions and rakes in tens of thousands of viewers to his channel where he mainly plays Call of Duty: Warzone.
+One of the community’s favorite streamers, TimTheTatman, is thought to have a net worth between $6-8 million.
+Despite the shift to YouTube, he still rakes in tens of thousands of viewers to his channel where he mainly plays Call of Duty Warzone 2.
 Forbes believes his 2019 earnings to be toward the higher end of his net worth estimation.